 From the probable list of careers, you now need to analyze which majors are essential for continuing along that path.
-Several career options require an extensive list of prerequisite courses which might need you to dive head on into the curriculum very early.
+Several career options require an extensive list of prerequisite courses that might need you to dive head-on into the curriculum very early.
 Medical school is a prime example.
 Engineering and physical therapy are a few other courses that might need you to be prepared with your majors in the first year itself or even before you start off college.
-Otherwise you might need to extend your course beyond the standard four years.
+Otherwise, you might need to extend your course beyond the standard four years.

 These, however, are the exceptions and not the norm.
 So, be sure to keep yourself updated with the ever-changing requirements for various career options.